 • if you are conducting a "sedentary" way of life, multiply the OO value by 1.2;

-• if you occasionally - once or twice a week - go in for sports, then multiply the GS by 1.375;
+• If you exercise occasionally - once or twice a week - then multiply the OO by 1.375;

-• if the lessons are more regular, - from three to five times - then the coefficient will be 1.55;
+• if the classes are more regular, - from three to five times - then the coefficient will be 1.55;

 • can not you live without exercise for a day?
 Multiply by 1,725;

-• well, and with intensive strength training, conducted twice a day - in the morning and in the evening - the coefficient will be 1.9.
+• Well, with intensive strength training, carried out twice a day - in the morning and in the evening - the coefficient will be 1.9.

 Do not harm your body